 It’s possible that some other, “non-standard” graphs (think: scatterplots, slope charts, dot plots, Sankey diagrams, and more) can do a better job communicating our data than the standard line, bar, and pie charts.
 Other times, these non-standard graphs can help make our data more engaging, which itself is sometimes a goal.
 Knowing which graph best suits your needs requires knowledge of what’s possible.

 I have built a collection of more than 1,600 visuals to use as inspiration for my own work, and also to use as teaching materials to illustrate both good and bad practices.
 These real examples are helpful in a variety of ways: to demonstrate the wide variety of graphic types; to show variations in typography, color, tool, platform, and design; and to discuss how to implement perceptual rules to draw and direct attention.

 I am now making that library available so that you can explore them and learn best (and worst) practices, draw inspiration, and adapt to your own data.

 You can explore the collection in the table below, which I will try to update regularly.
-If you’d rather just have the entire collection, you can do so by downloading a .zip file (take note: it is more than 300MB).
+If you’d rather just have the entire collection, you can do so by downloading a .zip file.
+As of January 2023, the file is more than 900MB.